sarahjjt895/WebAppPrototype/README.md

 Nav Icons, Logos, Symbols – Free Download PNG, SVG. (n.d.).
 Icons8.
 Retrieved May 26, 2024, from https://icons8.com/icons/set/nav

+History Icons, Logos, Symbols – Free Download PNG, SVG. (n.d.).
+Icons8. https://icons8.com/icons/set/history

 ChatGPT OpenAI.
 (2023).
 ChatGPT (Feb 13 version) [Large language model]. https://chat.openai.com

+### AI Usage Acknowldgements:
-## Prompts:
+Prompts:
-* How to Create a line graph chart using HTML, JS & CSS.
+* How to Create a line graph chart using HTML, JS & CSS?
 * I want to move the chart and date-selection up, how can I do this?
 * How can I make the nav icon transparent (Nav-Icon.png)?
 * The Nav Icon is appearing too large compared to the header even when I reduce the width and height, how can I fix this?
+* How does the lcoal storage work within javascript, and where can I access it in the developer tools of my web browser?
+* How can I retrieve the data saved within local storage based on the key (date)?